-Based on the terms of our agreement with you, you may pay an asset based fee, a fixed fee or, in special circumstances, an hourly fee.
+Based on the terms of our agreement with you, you may pay an asset-based fee, a fixed fee or, in special circumstances, an hourly fee.
 Paying asset-based fees means that the amount you pay will depend on the amount of assets in your account.
-We therefore have an incentive to increase the assets in your advisory account in order to increase our fees.
+We therefore have an incentive to increase the assets in your advisory account to increase our fees.
 Our fixed fee arrangements are based on the amount of work we expect to perform for you, so material changes in that amount of work will affect the advisory fee we quote you.

 For hourly fee arrangements, each additional hour (or portion therefore) we spend working for you would increase the advisory fee.
 Asset based fees are either billed in advance and based on account values as of the end of the previous quarter; or billed monthly in arrears, based on the market value of your account on the last day of the month as per the terms of your agreement with us.
 Hourly and fixed fee arrangements are also charged and payable as described in the terms of your agreement with us.
-You will pay our fees whether or not transactions are made in your account.
-Although our fee does not vary based on the type of investments selected, we do not generally charge a fee on cash balances.